-Jonathan Sterne in the book The Audible Past accounted for the developments that informed the birth of sound reproduction technologies at the end of the nineteenth century.
-In this text, he focuses on the transformations which have altered the way listening is performed.
+Jonathan Sterne in the book The Audible Past accounts for the conditions in which the birth of sound reproduction technologies at the end of the nineteenth century arose.
+He emphasizes there the transformations that, across the late nineteenth century, had taken place and had already altered the way listening was being performed.

-These new technologies of sound reproduction, apart from expanding the range of possible sound that would be proliferated, fostered new competences and sensibilities.
-Sterne links those to the emergence of what he calls Audile Technique.
+Thus, new technologies of sound reproduction, apart from expanding the range of possible sound to be produced and proliferated, were part in the development of new competences and new sensibilities.
+Sterne elaborates on this emergence through what he labels Audile Technique.
 1 p.
 154]

-As sound ceased to be necessarily entwined with a producing subject, new skills and modes of attending to sound entailed.
-These modes implied the ‘separation of hearing from the other senses’, the ‘connection between sound, listening and rationality’ (p.
-154), the ‘focus on detail’ (p.157), the ‘reconstruction of acoustic space’ and the consolidation of a ‘private acoustic space’ (p.160).
-The disappearance of the subject as a necessary condition to which sound was attributed — until the nineteenth century the attempts to technically reproduce sound had been focused on the creation of automata — was at the core of what Sterne labels the tympanic paradigm.
-The focus of the technology moved towards the ear, prompting further transformations in the ways in which attention to sound developed later on.
+As sound ceased to be necessarily anchored in a subject that produces it, new skills and modes of attending to sound ensued.
+These modes encompassed the ‘separation of hearing from the other senses’ as well as the ‘connection between sound, listening and rationality’ (p.
+154), the ‘focus on detail’ (p.157), the possibility to conceive of a ‘reconstruction of acoustic space’ and the consolidation of a ‘private acoustic space’ (p.160).
+The disappearance of the subject as a necessary condition to which sound was attributed was thus essential for what Sterne also labels the shift towards a tympanic paradigm, in which the focus of technology moved towards the ear, prompting further alterations in the ways in which attention to sound developed later on.